Movie Screening: Toni Morrison's The Pieces I Am

 Loeb Performing Arts Center

-In celebration of Black History Month, the Alumni of Color Initiative; the Office of Diversity, Equity, and Inclusion; the Multicultural Parents Alliance; and the Education Justice Club present a screening of Toni Morrison's The Pieces I Am.
+In celebration of Black History Month, the Alumni of Color Initiative; the Office of Diversity, Equity, and Inclusion; the Multicultural Parents Alliance; and the Education Justice Club presented a screening of Toni Morrison's The Pieces I Am.

 About the film:

 "The Pieces I Am" is an artful and intimate meditation on the life and works of the legendary storyteller and Nobel prize-winner, TONI MORRISON.
 From her childhood in the steel town of Lorain, Ohio, to ʼ70s-era book tours with Muhammad Ali, from the front lines with Angela Davis to her own riverfront writing room — Toni Morrison leads an assembly of her peers, critics and colleagues on an exploration of race, America, history and the human condition as seen through the prism of her own literature.
 The film features interviews with Hilton Als, Angela Davis, Fran Lebowitz, Walter Mosley, Sonia Sanchez and Oprah Winfrey, who turned Morrison's novel "Beloved" into a feature film.
 Read more about the film.